thedersen/backbone.validation/README.md

-# Backbone.Validation v0.5.3
+# Backbone.Validation v0.6.0

 A validation plugin for [Backbone.js](http://documentcloud.github.com/backbone) that validates both your model as well as form input.
 Inspired by [Backbone.ModelBinding](http://github.com/derickbailey/backbone.modelbinding), and another implementation with a slightly different approach than mine at [Backbone.Validations](http://github.com/n-time/backbone.validations).

+## Introduction

+Good client side validation is an important part of giving your users a great experience when they visit your site.
+Backbone provides a [validate](http://backbonejs.org/#Model-validate) method, but it is left undefined and it is up to you to override it with your custom validation logic.
+Too many times I have seen validation implemented as lots of nested ifs and elses.
+This quickly becomes a big mess.
+One other thing is that with libraries like Backbone, you hold your state in a Model, and don't tie it to the DOM.
+Still, when validating your models you probably want to inform your users about errors etc., which means modifying the DOM.

+Backbone.Validation tries to solve both these problems.
+It gives you a simple, extensible way of declaring validation rules on your model, and overrides Backbone's validate method behind the scene.
+And, it gives you a nice hook where you can implement your own way of showing the error messages to your user.

+Backbone.Validation is a bit opinionated, meaning that you have to follow some conventions in order for it to work properly.

 ## Download and source code

-You can download the raw source from [GitHub](http://github.com/thedersen/backbone.validation) or use the links below for the latest stable version.
+You can download the raw source from [GitHub](http://github.com/thedersen/backbone.validation), se the [annotated source](http://thedersen.com/projects/backbone-validation/docs) or use the links below for the latest stable version.

 * Development: [backbone.validation.js](https://raw.github.com/thedersen/backbone.validation/master/backbone.validation.js)
 * Production:  [backbone.validation.min.js](https://raw.github.com/thedersen/backbone.validation/master/backbone.validation.min.js)